johnstonjacob/taskbook-ext/readme.md

 ## Flight Manual

-The following is a minor walkthrough containing a set of examples on how to use taskbook.
+The following is a minor walkthrough containing a set of examples on how to use taskbook-ext.
-In case you spotted an error or think that an example is not to clear enough and should be further improved, please feel free to open an [issue](https://github.com/klauscfhq/taskbook/issues/new/choose) or [pull request](https://github.com/klauscfhq/taskbook/compare).
+In case you spotted an error or think that an example is not to clear enough and should be further improved, please feel free to open an [issue](https://github.com/johnstonjacob/taskbook-ext/issues/new/choose) or [pull request](https://github.com/johnstonjacob/taskbook-ext/compare).

 ### Create Task